-Any person who believes that he or she has been a victim of sexual assault or inappropriate sexual activity is encouraged to report the incident as soon as possible to a university official, e.g. Dean of Student Affairs, a residence life staff member, or Campus Safety.
+Any person who believes that he or she has been a victim of sexual assault or inappropriate sexual activity is encouraged to report the incident as soon as possible to a university official, e.g. Dean, Student Diversity, Engagement, and Success, a residence life staff member, or Campus Safety.
 In the event the alleged victim also chooses to report the incident to law enforcement authorities, campus officials will aid the victim in notifying the appropriate law enforcement personnel.